Gradual Capacity Growth for Sparse Network Discovery: Discussion and Limitations

 \section{Discussion and Limitations}

-We introduced Path Weight Magnitude Product-biased Random growth (PWMPR), a growth-based method for training sparse neural networks that simultaneously constructs subnetworks and discovers their operating density.
-Unlike pruning approaches that destructively remove connections or dynamic sparse training methods that maintain a fixed sparsity level, PWMPR adopts a constructive sparse-to-dense paradigm: starting from a sparse seed, it selectively grows edges guided by path-weight signals, mitigates bottlenecks through randomized sampling, and stops when accuracy gains plateau.
+We introduced GCG, a growth-based method for training sparse neural networks that simultaneously constructs subnetworks and discovers their operating density.
+Unlike pruning approaches that destructively remove connections or dynamic sparse training methods that maintain a fixed sparsity level, GCG adopts a constructive sparse-to-dense paradigm: starting from a sparse seed, it grows edges using PathGrow, guided by path-weight signals, mitigates bottlenecks through randomized sampling, and stops when the fitted performance–density curve indicates diminishing returns.
 This shift reframes sparse learning not only as an optimization problem but also as an exploration of how networks can grow into high-performing subnetworks.

-Our results on CIFAR, TinyImageNet, and ImageNet demonstrate that PWMPR achieves performance close to IMP-derived lottery tickets, though at higher densities, and does so at substantially lower cost (~1.5x dense training vs. 3-4x for IMP-C).
-These findings establish growth-based density discovery as a credible alternative to pruning-based strategies and a complementary paradigm in sparse training.
+Our results on CIFAR, TinyImageNet, and ImageNet demonstrate that GCG approaches the accuracy achieved by IMP, albeit at higher densities, and does so at substantially lower cost (~1.5x dense training FLOPs vs. 3-4x for IMP-C).
+These findings establish growth-based density discovery as a complementary approach to pruning-based strategies for efficiently exploring the medium-sparsity regime in sparse training.

 \paragraph{Limitations} Despite these contributions, our work has several limitations.
 First, growth-only methods cannot reach the extreme sparsity levels of pruning, since low-importance connections are never explicitly removed.
-This explains why PWMPR requires higher density than IMP-C to match accuracy.
+This explains why GCG requires higher density than IMP-C to match accuracy.
 Second, the PWMP heuristic is tailored to feed-forward and convolutional structures; it does not naturally extend to query-key matrices in attention, where magnitudes decouple from functional importance.
-Third, our stopping rule, based on logistic-fit extrapolation, is a simple heuristic compared to more sophisticated learning-curve extrapolation techniques.
+Third, our efficiency analysis is in terms of algorithmic compute (FLOPs) rather than wall-clock time, and does not model hardware effects such as GPU kernel launch overheads, sparse memory access, or dynamic allocation costs, which may partially offset the gains of growth-based training on current accelerators.
 Finally, our experiments are limited to vision benchmarks with relatively modest-scale transformers; validation in large-scale NLP or speech domains remains an important direction for future work.